-Manhattan’s Hudson Yards is the largest private real estate development in U.S. history, jointly developed by Related Companies and Oxford Properties and incorporating 17 million square feet of commercial and residential space, a cultural center, park space, a public school, and a luxury hotel.
+Manhattan’s Hudson Yards is the largest private real estate development in U.S. history, jointly developed by Related Companies and Oxford Properties Group and incorporating 17 million square feet of commercial and residential space, a cultural center, park space, a public school, and a luxury hotel.
 Anchoring the east side of the site are two towers designed by Kohn Pedersen Fox Associates, as well as a retail podium.

 30 Hudson Yards

 30 Hudson Yards is the tallest tower and the flagship building of the Hudson Yards development.
 At 1,268 feet (387 meters), the design by KPF is now the third-tallest commercial tower in New York.

 Home to Edge, the highest open observation deck in the western hemisphere, the space also features exceptional amenities for tenants, river-to-river views, terraces, direct access to the 7 line Subway, and a three-story lobby.
 The tower was designed to achieve LEED Gold with 30 percent better energy efficiency than required by code.
 Tenants include Spectrum, KKR, Wells Fargo Securities, and Hudson Yards codevelopers Related Companies and Oxford Properties Group.